 There are many scriptures which are literally fulfilled and therefore will not come up again in fulfillment.
 Your text is one of those scriptures.
-It was perfectly fulfilled at the destruction of literal Jerusalem, and cannot have any reference to the gospel church.
+It was perfectly fulfilled at the destruction of literal Ierusalem, and cannot have any reference to the gospel church.

-We would think that the reason our and get away from the destruction.
+We would think that the reason our Lord referred particularly to the sisters to preach peace by Jesus Christ.
+Thus and get away from the destruction.
 The of my little bark. same was true of those who had little. mountains and to not take any of their substance with them, not even to come out of their fields to give warnings, nor they could flee in haste.